MediaComem/comem-archidep/ex/sftp-deployment.md

 All done!
 ```

-### Install PHP
+### :exclamation: Install PHP

 Here you will install the bare minimum:

 - The PHP FastCGI process manager.
 - The PHP MySQL extension.

+> :books: Traditionally, PHP is deployed using the [Apache web server][apache],
+> which is a generic [web server][web-server] and [reverse proxy][reverse-proxy]
+> but is also capable of executing PHP code.
+To simplify things in this
-> In this exercise, you will execute your PHP application directly from the
+> exercise, we will not install Apache, but instead execute the PHP application
-> command line, without using a web server like Apache.
+> directly from the command line using the simpler [PHP development
+> server][php-dev-server].

 Simply run this command to install both: